HarringayMakerSpace/usb-esp/README.md

 Next, turn the USB stick over and with a couple of drops of super glue stick on the ESP-12.

 Finally add a short wires from each side of the XC6206 to the bottom pins on each side of the ESP-12 for the GND and +3V connections.
 Also, if its going to use deepSleep then add the connection between the ESP-12 pins 16 and Reset (thats the small white wire on the top right in the photo, connected to the top right pin and the 4th pin down).

+Thats it!
+You can now plug it into a USB socket it will start running.

 # Add environment sensor